-'Low Level Concerns' - Creating a culture in which all concerns about adults (including allegations that do not meet the harms threshold are shared responsibly and with the right person, recorded and dealt with appropriately, is critical.
+'Low Level Concerns' - Creating a culture in which all concerns about adults, including allegations that do not meet the harm threshold, are shared responsibly and with the right person, recorded and dealt with appropriately, is critical.

-A low-level concern is any concern - no matter how small, and even if no more than causing a sense of unease or a 'nagging doubt' - that an adult working in or on behalf of the school or college may have acted in a way that is inconsistent with the staff code of conduct, including inappropriate conduct outside of work; and does not meet the allegations threshold or is otherwise not considered serious enough to consider a referral to the LADO.
+A low-level concern is any concern - no matter how small, and even if no more than causing a sense of unease or a 'nagging doubt' - that an adult working in or on behalf of the school or college may have acted in a way that is inconsistent with the staff code of conduct, including inappropriate conduct outside of work and does not meet the allegations threshold or is otherwise not considered serious enough to consider a referral to the LADO.
 Examples of such behaviour could include, but are not limited to:

-- being over friendly with children.
+- being over friendly with children

-- having favorites.
+- having favorites

-- taking photographs of children on their mobile phone.
+- taking photographs of children on their mobile phone

 - engaging with a child on a one-to-one basis in a secluded area or behind a closed door

-- · 'humiliating pupils'
+- humiliating pupils

-Such concerns such always be recorded and reviewed so that potential patterns of concerning, problematic or inappropriate behaviour can be identified
+Such concerns should always be recorded and reviewed so that potential patterns of concerning, problematic or inappropriate behaviour can be identified

-The Local Authority Designated Officer is Jo Lloyd, contactable by phone on 01865 810603 or by email at lado.safeguardingchildren@oxfordshire.gov.uk
+The Local Authority Designated Officer team are contactable by phone on 01865 810603 or by email at lado.safeguardingchildren@oxfordshire.gov.uk

-An Allegations and Consultation Referral Form must be completed by the Headteacher or manager in full and forwarded to the LADO via email within 24 hours.
+An Allegation and Consultation Referral Form must be completed by the Headteacher or manager in full and forwarded to the LADO via email within 24 hours of the concern being raised.